Herbs - Hibiscus

 🌺 Fun Facts & Cultural Notes

-• The name Roselle comes from its resemblance to a small rose when the calyces are fresh
+• The name “roselle” reflects the flower’s resemblance to a rose

 📚 Suggested Pairings